Home > Recordings at Risk > Program History

 CLIR provides the original proposal for the program submitted by CLIR to The Andrew W. Mellon Foundation as a pdf file.

 Audio and audiovisual recordings document vital, irreplaceable aspects of twentieth and twenty-first century life, but substantial proportions of this legacy will be lost due to the fragility and obsolescence of audio and audiovisual media.
 For more than 20 years, CLIR has partnered with organizations to help raise awareness about the legal and practical threats to audio and audiovisual content through several key publications, including The Library of Congress National Recording Preservation Plan, the ARSC Guide to Audio Preservation, and The Survival of American Silent Feature Films: 1912-1929 (a full listing of CLIR’s publications is available online).
 These studies have shown that broadening professional awareness of these challenges, setting clear priorities for action, and making substantial investments in proper conservation and reformatting techniques will be necessary to ensure this content will be available to future generations.

-If current professionals fail to act, vast quantities of both audio and audiovisual content will remain inaccessible, poorly understood, and will ultimately be lost.
+If current professionals fail to act, vast quantities of both audio and audiovisual content will remain inaccessible, be poorly understood, and ultimately be lost.
 Proper storage and handling can prolong the life of fragile recordings, but these practices serve as mere stopgaps, postponing inevitable decay.
 Even in cases where media have been preserved, changes in formats and playback technologies over time will render them unusable.